Ranchero-Software/NetNewsWireHelp/pages/ios/5.0/en/contributing.markdown

 @title Contributing
 @template nnw5ios_en.html

 NetNewsWire is open-source and contributions from the community are welcomed.

-There are two channels for contributing:
+We gather in two places:

 * For discussing the app and work around it, we use a [Slack group][slack]
 * For filing tickets, and contributing code or documentation, we use [GitHub][nnw-git]